 - Computer Use and Handwritten Exams: Students who wish to use a laptop to type exam answers must be familiar with and comply with the Computer Exam Procedures.
 Students who are handwriting must use the answer booklets provided in the exam room.
 A student who begins typing in a secure exam program but encounters a computer problem should seek assistance from an IIT office staff member.
 Such a student may switch to handwriting in supplied answer booklets, however, he or she may not log out of the exam software and his or her laptop must remain closed until the expiration of the exam period.

-- Exam Schedule: Administration of final exams other than at the scheduled time is permitted only to accommodate students with adjacent scheduled exams or for other compelling reasons.
+- Exam Schedule: Administration of final exams other than at the scheduled time is permitted only to accommodate students with direct conflict exams (exams scheduled the same day and time) or for other compelling reasons.
 The law school Registrar schedules all make-up exams.